ocaml/RFCs/rfcs/transparent_ascription.md

 module X2 = F(X0) (* module X1 : (= F(X0)) *)
 ```

-Even though `X1` and `X2` have the same identity, `X1.x` and `X2.x` might be
+Then, even though `X1` and `X2` have the same identity, `X1.x` and `X2.x` might
+be different.
+We stress that this behavior is not a bug of transparent
+signatures, but rather a consequence of the missing tracking of effects in
-different, and it should not be surprising.
-It's the user responsibility to use
+applicative functors.
+Currently, it's the user responsibility to use generative
-generative functors for impure code.
-However, in the following:
+functors for impure code.
+By contrast, in the following:

 ```ocaml
 module X0 = struct let x = ref(Random.int 10) end